Jump to:

 Etiology

 The human prostate is divided into the central, transition, and peripheral zones.
 Most prostate cancers arise from the peripheral zone.
-Accumulation of genomic aberrations can predispose to prostatic neoplasia and eventually malignant transformation.
+Accumulation of genomic aberrations can predispose one to prostatic neoplasia and eventually malignant transformation.
 Chronic inflammation and infection are theorized to drive prostate carcinogenesis due to oxidative stress.2

 Epidemiology including risk factors and primary prevention

-Risk factors include age, race/ethnicity, family history, diet, obesity, mutations in BRCA 1 and 2, exposure to agent orange, and lynch syndrome.4
+Risk factors include age, race/ethnicity, family history, diet, obesity, mutations in BRCA 1 and 2, exposure to agent orange, and Lynch syndrome.4

 Patho-anatomy/physiology

-Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time):
+Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Specific secondary or associated conditions and complications